Gaming0815/MyJavaCryptifyTool/README.md

 # MyCryptifyTool

-This Tool allows you to en - and decrypt given text usung various methods.
+This Tool allows you to en - and decrypt given text using the caesar cipher.